folio-org/mod-source-record-manager/RuleProcessorApi.md

     }
   ]
 ```

-'z' sub-field is required for mapping "identifiers.value".
+"z" sub-field is required for mapping "identifiers.value".
-If no 'z' in record sub-fields, then "identifiers.value" remains empty(null).
+If no "z" in record sub-fields, then "identifiers.value" remains empty(null).
-If 'z' exists among record sub-fields, then "identifiers.value" get filled by all the ["z","q","c"].
+If "z" exists among record sub-fields, then "identifiers.value" get filled by all the `["z","q","c"].`

 ### REST API
 This section is not done yet.